Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 allowing the user to submit multiple portfolio components of the same type, e.g. two parts of OTC portfolio both in CSV format.

-There are no plans to decommission 1.0, but some future functionality might be implemented only in 2.0.
+There are no plans to decommission 1.0, but new features are implemented only in 2.0.
 You do not have to commit to one version - an application may use resources from both 1.0 and 2.0.

 ### How to submit CSV or XML files?